jqywang/TravelBrite-proxy-server/README.md

 # TravelBrite Proxy Server

 Aggregate various microservices into one server and employ server side rendering for the purpose of search engine optimization.
+Reviews microservice can be found here: github.com/jqywang/travelbrite-review-component
 TravelBrite Tech Stack:
   * Express.js
   * React.js